david-yan/internship2016/README.md

   * Code samples should be written not just for functionality but also readability
   * Pay attention to the algorithms implemented and the order (Big-O notation) that your implementation provides.
 These are not just functionality and readability but also performance.
   * Test your code for all required scenarios.

+## Compiling/Dependency resolution

+**go code**

+  * We will be running "go get ./..." and "go build"

+**python code**

+  * If you want me to install specific dependencies, please provide a shell script called download.sh.
+We will be using python 2.7